 Located in room 136 of Rivers Memorial Hall, this is a safe space on campus for students, staff, and faculty to socialize, relax, or learn about current GLBTQA news and issues.
 The GLBTQA Resource Room is home to numerous books, DVDs, newspapers, magazines, brochures, and an online library.
-The GLBTQA Resource Room is operated by the Division of Student Affairs, and has received funding from the Alumni Association Grant, Office of Student Activities & Leadership Development, and Office of Diversity Programs and Services.
+The GLBTQA Resource Room is operated by the Division of Student Affairs, and has received funding from the Alumni Association Grant, Office of Student Activities & Leadership Development, and Office of Inclusive and Excellence.

 Gender Neutral Housing